splaisan/GenomicConsensus/doc/QuiverFAQ.rst

 model PacBio reads using a conditional random field approach that prescribes a probability to a read given a template sequence.
-In addition to the base sequence of each read, Quiver uses several additional /QV/ covariates that the basecaller provides.
-Using these covariates provides additional information tat
+In addition to the base sequence of each read, Quiver uses several additional *QV* covariates that the basecaller provides.
+Using these covariates provides additional information about each read, allowing more accurate consensus calls.

 Quiver does not use the alignment provided by the mapper (BLASR, typically), except for determining how to group reads together at the